laraXgram/laraxgram.github.io/src/temple8.md

 ### Including Subtemplates

 > [!NOTE]
-> While you're free to use the `@include` directive, Temple8 [components](#components) provide similar functionality and offer several benefits over the `@include` directive such as data and attribute binding.
+> While you're free to use the `@include` directive, Template [components](#components) provide similar functionality and offer several benefits over the `@include` directive such as data and attribute binding.

-Temple8's `@include` directive allows you to include a Temple8 template from within another template.
+Template's `@include` directive allows you to include a Template template from within another template.
 All variables that are available to the parent template will be made available to the included template:

 ```blade
 @text